 The AR-15 Is NOT An Assault Rifle

-There are many misleading “facts” out right now in the nation’s gun debate, so to dispel some of the rumors and rhetoric, let’s take a look at some of the facts of the AR-15 and of assault rifles, so that we can see where the differences lie.
+So let's dispel the rumors and rhetoric, and look at the facts of AR-15s and assault rifles, so that we can see where the differences lie.

 What Is the Difference Between the “AR-15 Platform” and Military Assault Rifles